chriskokc/react-decision-making/README.md

 # Full Stack Project - Frontend

-This project was built in React [Insights](https://chriskokc.github.io/react-decision-making/).
+This project was built in React: [Insights](https://chriskokc.github.io/react-decision-making/)

 ## Available Scripts

 In the project directory, you can run:

-### `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.

 ## Project Description

 This project Insights is an application that allows users to record any decisions they have made.
-They can create, read, update and delete a particular decision record with the following: - Type (Either Life, Work or Relationship) - Title - Content
+They can create, read, update and delete a particular decision record with the following:

+- Type (Either Life, Work or Relationship)
+- Title
+- Content

 ### Code Splitting